vimontgames/vimontgames.github.io/_posts/2024-01-08-Hello-World.md

   - Blog
 ---

-Mandatory "Hello world" for the first post :)
+Mandatory "Hello world" as first post

 I just created this blog using GitHub pages to write down stuff without being limited by the number of characters per post in Mastodon.